Opportunities for Making a Difference

 Feedback needed for future training classes

+Even if you're not a Habitat Steward, we would love to have you join us.
 If you would like to become directly involved with the Camano Wildlife Habitat Project, we have volunteer meetings at 6 p.m. before the monthly public programs the third Wednesday of the month.
 We also have work parties at our demonstration gardens the first and second Tuesdays of the month.
 Our demonstration gardens are at the Camano Senior and Community Center and Four Springs Lake Preserve.
 We also have interpretive trails at Elger Bay Preserve and the Al Emerson Trail at Camano Island State Park.
-For questions, contact Bev Reaume at 387-5619 or firstname.lastname@example.org.
+For questions, contact Bev Reaume at 387-5619 or email@example.com.

 With a mission of Creating an Island in Harmony with Nature — One yard at a time,